SovereignCloudStack/standards/README.md

 ## Release 0 (2021-07-15)

 Barring unforeseen circumstances, we will release R0 of SCS on 2021-07-15.
-It's main focus is to demonstrate the viability of our approach to a much broader audience by providing a well-documented testbed.
+Its main focus is to demonstrate the viability of our approach to a much broader audience by providing a well-documented testbed.
 This will allow anyone interested to study the system in real-life, test, contribute, compare, ... it.

+See [Release Notes for R0](Release-Notes/Release0.md) for more information.

+### Technical previews

 While already in productive use (on bare metal) by two providers, the bare metal setup currently has a few more manual steps than we would like.
 This will improve